sumnerevans/sumnerevans.com/content/new-england-trip/halifax-nova-scotia-canada.md

 job very well, Halifax has not been attacked since.

 We arrived at the Citadel right before the changing of the guard ceremony so we watched that.
-It’s nothing like the Changing of the Guard at Buckingham Palace, but it was still interesting.
+It's nothing like the Changing of the Guard at Buckingham Palace, but it was still interesting.
 We then headed inside to the main building at the center of the star shaped citadel.
 We began by walking through some of an exhibit on the history of the